genericmoniker/mirror/README.md

 IMAP_PASSWORD = 'mysecretpassword'
 ```

-If you want to use a Gmail account, you'll need to enable IMAP in the settings.
+If you want to use a Gmail account, you'll need to enable IMAP in the Gmail settings.
 Also, it might work best to use two-factor authentication and create an app
-password.
+password for the mirror.

 ### Now Playing